 My approach to teaching kids is alignment-based and heart oriented, much the same as my approach to teaching adults.
 The style I teach has its foundation in the Grounded Kids Yoga program created by Cheryl Crawford and Amy Haysman, two educators and yoga teachers.

-Check out my current schedule for public classes (during the school year).
+I offer classes in Matthews on Wednesdays at 4:00 during the school year (check out my current schedule for specific session information).
 I also offer private sessions for kids and families.
 Rates are slightly lower than for grown-up privates.
 You can review those rates on my private sessions information page or get in touch for more specific information.

 The Grounded Yoga program is centered around a series of specific yoga poses rich and detailed in technique yet presented in a wholesome, light and humorous manner so that even the most hesitant will become grounded and embrace the elevating aspects of yoga.